Five-second rule (basketball): Penalty

 Loss of ball.
 The opponent is awarded the ball at the free throw line extended.

 Five-second free throw violation

-A free throw shooter, under FIBA rules, must throw the ball towards the hoop within five seconds after an official places it at his disposal.
+A free throw shooter, under FIBA rules, must shoot the ball towards the hoop within five seconds after an official places it at the shooter's disposal.
 (Under North American rule sets, the shooter is allowed 10 seconds.)

 Penalty

 If the free throw is successful, then the point shall not count.
 The ball is awarded to the opponent at the free throw line extended unless another free throw is to follow or a possession penalty is to follow.